Our Commitment to Action

 • "Although regret haven't been many negative incidents with my family, there have been unjustified actions towards people I know...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Carding on Facebook Share Carding on Twitter Share Carding on Linkedin Email Carding link

 Carding

-by janemagda, over 3 years ago
+by janemagda, about 4 years ago

 Hi - I'm a single middle-aged white woman who lives in McCauley.
 I haven't personally had issues with police, and have appreciated the ways they've helped me in problematic situations.